immanuel404/Encryptor/README.md

 # Encryptor

 Javascript program that encrypts and decrypts character input_ a simple cryptography tool.
-Terminal UI was developed with winBox-Library _(https://nextapps-de.github.io/winbox/).
+The terminal UI was developed using the winBox-Library _(https://nextapps-de.github.io/winbox/).

 Link: https://immanuel404.github.io/Encryptor/